 - Social Justice Initiative - Voice your opinions around race, identity, and equity; delve into anti-racism, social injustices, and advocacy.

-- EL Street - Expand your vocabulary and improve your speaking and writing skills through community-based projects chosen and designed by you.
+- ML Spot - Expand your vocabulary and improve your speaking and writing skills through community-based projects chosen and designed by you.

 In addition to the above year-long programs, added benefits include: